w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Provide sufficient contrast between colors

 Text needs to have sufficient contrast between foreground and background colors.
 This includes text on images, buttons, and other elements.
-A minimum contrast ratio is required by the guidelines and tools are available to help you determine the ratio between colors.
+A minimum contrast ratio is required by the guidelines and guidance on how to check contrast ratio is available.
 This does not apply for logos, or incidental text, such as text that happens to be in a photograph.

 Note that "contrast" is used as a short form for the more technically correct term "luminance contrast".